xboudsady/maximo-queries/readme.md

-    AND dbo.workorder.siteid = 'CAMPUS'    -- WO location with site ID of Campus Only AND dbo.workorder.worktype NOT LIKE 'ST' -- No Standing Work Order AND dbo.workorder.ownergroup IN ('M38', 'P38') -- Only East and West Pest Control Group AND dbo.classstructure.classstructureid = 2089 -- WO Classification ID (PEST CONTROL (CAMPUS))
+    AND dbo.workorder.siteid = 'CAMPUS'    -- WO location with site ID of Campus Only AND dbo.workorder.worktype NOT LIKE 'ST' -- No Standing Work Order AND dbo.workorder.ownergroup IN ('M38', 'P38') -- Only East and West Pest Control Group AND dbo.workorder.[description]
+NOT LIKE '%bearbuy%' -- Omit description containing bear buy work order AND dbo.workorder.[description]
+NOT LIKE '%test%' -- Omit Test Work Order AND dbo.workorder.[status]
+NOT LIKE 'can'

+    AND dbo.classstructure.classstructureid = 2089 -- WO Classification ID (PEST CONTROL (CAMPUS))

 ORDER BY [Pest Category] ASC;